Updated July 1, 2019

 3. How much of an increase in the COA do you project for next year?

 When you ask this question, be sure to request the specifics related to each cost component.
 Tuition and Room and Board increases are independent of each other.
 For example, one school may expect an increase of 5 percent in tuition and fees, but a 10 percent increase in Room and Board.
 This information will help with budgeting but also gives the financial aid officer the impression that you are an informed parent.

 4. Are you able to meet 100 percent of financial need?

-If they say "No," find out why, and get details.
-Is the policy based on "first come, first served?"
-What's the average percentage of need the school can meet?
+If they say “No,” first, find out why, and secondly, get all the details.
+Is the policy based on “first come, first served?”
+What’s the average percentage of need the school can meet?
 What percentage is in the form of grants and how much is in the form of loans?
 Is there a dollar amount left as a gap (unmet need) for everyone?
 Do they include Parent Loans (PLUS) in the aid package?

 (Note: They shouldn’t do this…those loans are to be used for your EFC-Expected Family Contribution, not for meeting the financial need of the student.)

 5. Do you offer Merit Scholarships, and how do you treat private scholarships that my child may earn on his own?